Fitbit/thriftcli/CONTRIBUTING.md

 #### Running from Source

+Please note that thriftcli is Python 3 ONLY.

 If you'd like to run ThriftCLI from its source, without running the install script, navigate to the project directory and run:

 ```